Wi-Fi/Bluetooth

 A4:00:E2:EF:F4:52 Quectel-HF Infra 149 540 Mbit/s 47 ▂▄__ WPA1 WPA2 802.1X

-Select the WiFi network you want to connect to and execute the command nmcli dev wifi connect "your WiFi name" password "your password" to connect to the network.
-For example, nmcli dev wifi connect "MyHomeWiFi" password "12345678".
-If the network has no password, the password parameter is not required.
+Select the Wi-Fi network you want to connect to and execute the command nmcli dev wifi connect "Wi-Fi name" password "Wi-Fi password" to connect to it.

 Device 'wlan0' successfully activated with 'd0ef4183-ac40-41d5-8822-2cc174107c77'.